MartinKalema/portfolio/README.md

 ## Projects
 ### Automated KYC Document Processing
 Developed a novel system that uses object detection and OCR technologies to expedite the Know Your Customer (KYC) procedure for account opening in the banking industry.
-This soultion has accelerated customer onboarding, reduced the risk of identity theft and fraudulent activities and lowered operational costs.
+This solution has accelerated customer onboarding, reduced the risk of identity theft and fraudulent activities and lowered operational costs.
 Ops Pipeline: DVC, MLflow, SageMaker, Azure Machine Learning Studio, Jenkins, CircleCI, TFX, Travis CI, Azure DevOps